ismaelpessa/PyMUSE/Demo.rst

     spec = cube.get_spec_from_ellipse_params(137,56,10,color='Blue')

+This ``spec`` are XSpectrum1D from linetools package (https://github.com/linetools/linetools).
+Its main attributes are spec.wavelength, spec.flux and spec.sig (although XSpectrum1D objects include a lot of extra features).

 Of course, the region can be defined by a set of elliptical parameters [a,b,theta] instead of a single radius::

     spec = cube.get_spec_from_ellipse_params(137,56,[10,5,45],color='green')